Analysis | Efforts to contain the coronavirus pandemic didn’t have the death toll Trump seemed to predict

 As it turns out, Trump’s fears that the country might see a surge of suicides or drug overdoses didn’t play out as he’d warned.

 Data published by JAMA Network last week show that the number of suicides in the United States fell by about 2,700 in 2020 relative to 2019, a decline of more than 5 percent.
-That continued a downward trend in the country from the year prior.
+That continued a downward trend in the country from the previous year.

 The number of suicides was still higher than in 2015, but that doesn’t seem like the useful benchmark for this comparison.